Cadmium, the 25-year problem.

 Cadmium absorbed in the first five years of life doesn't clear.
 It redistributes from blood into the kidney cortex within weeks of exposure and then stays.
 The 25-30 year half-life means that even if your child never consumes cadmium again after age 5, half of what they accumulated will still be in their kidneys at age 30-35.

-This isn't meant to cause alarm.
-It's meant to frame why variety now matters.
-The intervention isn't heroic, it's just not feeding the same three pouches on rotation for two years straight.
+None of this is meant to alarm you.
+It's here to show why variety now matters.
+Nothing heroic is required.
+You just avoid feeding the same three pouches on rotation for two years straight.

 Kidneys hold cumulative burden from early diet, no symptoms yet